KyokoSpl/cpp_3d_jump/docs/09_audio_system.md

 - **Cross-platform**: Works on Windows, macOS, Linux
 - **No dependencies**: Self-contained, no external libraries needed
 - **Simple API**: Easy to use for basic sound effects
+- **Public Domain**: No licensing concerns (MIT-0 / Unlicense)

+> **Note:** miniaudio.h is automatically downloaded by CMake on first build.
+This keeps the repository size small and ensures GitHub correctly detects the project as C++ rather than C.

 ## Including miniaudio